DSharpPlus/DSharpPlus/docs/articles/hosting.md

 ## 24/7 Hosting Solutions

 ### Free hosting
-Outside of persuading somebody to host your bot, you won't find any good free hosting solutions.

 If you're looking for free hosts, you've likely considered using [Heroku](https://www.heroku.com/) or [Glitch](https://glitch.com/).
 We advise against using these platforms as they are designed to host web services, not Discord bots, and instances from either of these companies will shut down if there isn't enough internet traffic.
 Save youself the headache and don't bother.

-You'll be better off [renting](#third-party-hosting) a cheap VPS.
+Outside of persuading somebody to host your bot, you won't find any good free hosting solutions.

 ### Self Hosting
 If you have access to an unused machine, have the technical know-how, and you also have a solid internet connection, you might consider hosting your bot on your own.